Written By: Care New England on September 09, 2021

 While it is possible to detect and remove precancerous polyps, there is no way to prevent the formation of precancerous polyps.
 With that being said, it is possible to mitigate the risk of developing colorectal cancer.
 Here are some actionable steps you can take:

-People often associate tobacco consumption with an increased risk of mouth, throat, and lung cancer.
+Stop smoking: People often associate tobacco consumption with an increased risk of mouth, throat, and lung cancer.
 However, smoking has also been shown to increase the risk of other cancers, including colorectal cancer.
 If you're a smoker who is already at high risk of developing colorectal cancer based on your personal or family medical history, it is highly advisable to stop smoking.

-A sedentary lifestyle increases the risk of developing polyps and colorectal cancer.
+Exercise regularly: A sedentary lifestyle increases the risk of developing polyps and colorectal cancer.
 Therefore, it is advisable to be sedentary as little as possible.
 If you have a sedentary job, try to get up and move a little every hour.
 When you get home, try to lie down only when you are ready for bed.

-Furthermore, being overweight or obese increases your risk of developing polyps and colorectal cancer.
+Be conscious of your weight: Being overweight or obese increases your risk of developing polyps and colorectal cancer.
 If you're struggling with your weight, it is highly advisable to get at least 2.5 hours of moderate physical activity or 1.25 hours of vigorous activity weekly.

 Don't put off routine health screenings.
 A colorectal screening can detect colorectal cancer in its earliest stages, meaning it probably has not metastasized and will be easier to treat.
 If you are at least 45 years of age and have not yet received a colorectal screening, schedule an appointment today.